hzeller/timg/README.md

 # ... using this alias
 ils *.jpg *.gif

+# Read the list of images to load from a file.
+One filename per line.
+locate "*.jpg" > /tmp/allimg.txt ; timg -f /tmp/allimg.txt

 # Show a PDF document, use full width of terminal, trim away empty border
 timg -W --auto-crop some-document.pdf timg --frames=1 some-document.pdf    # Show a PDF, but only first page